 Light Hall - Named for an early contributor to the institution, Light Hall houses female students.
 Click here to view photos of rooms in Irvin and Light Halls.

-Learning and Living Center (LLC)- Opening in August of 2016, our newest residential facility is located at the south end of campus and will house over 100 students.
-The “living” wing of this multi-purpose facility serves as a co-ed residence hall (females on the first floor, males on the second and third floors) while the “learning” wing provides faculty offices and classrooms.
+Learning and Living Center (LLC)- Completed in August of 2016, our newest residential facility is located at the south end of campus and will house over 100 students.
+The “living” wing of this multi-purpose facility serves as a co-ed residence hall (females on the third floor, males on the first and second floors) while the “learning” wing provides faculty offices and classrooms.